Nduduzo Makhathini Trio

 Wed, Nov 13

-Nduduzo Makhathini grew up in the lush and rugged hillscapes of umGungundlovu in South Africa, a peri-urban landscape in which music and ritual practices were symbiotically linked.
+Nduduzo Makhathini — piano Zwelakhe Duma Bell le Pere — bass Kabelo Boy Mokhatla — drums Nduduzo Makhathini grew up in the lush and rugged hillscapes of umGungundlovu in South Africa, a peri-urban landscape in which music and ritual practices were symbiotically linked.
 The area is significant historically as the site of the Zulu king Dingane kingdom between 1828 and 1840.
 It’s important to note that the Zulu, the African warrior code, deeply relies on music for motivation and healing.
 This deeply embedded symbiosis is key to understanding Makhathini’s vision.
 The church also played a role in Makhathini’s musical understanding, as he hopped from church to church in his younger days in search of only the music.
 The legends of South African jazz are also deeply influenced, particularly by Bheki Mseleku, Moses Molelekwa, and Abdullah Ibrahim.
 “The earlier musicians put a lot of emotions in the music they played,” he says.
 “I think it may also be linked to the political climate of those days.
 I also feel that the uniqueness of South African jazz has created interest worldwide, and we are slowly losing that interest in our music today.
 I feel that our generation must be very conscious about retaining these nuances in the music we play today.”
 Through his mentor, Mseleku, Makhathini was also introduced to the music of John Coltrane’s classic quartet with McCoy Tyner.
 “I understood my voice as a pianist through John Coltrane’s A Love Supreme,” he says.
 “As someone who started playing jazz very late, I had always been looking for a kind of playing that could mirror or evoke how my people danced, sang, and spoke.
 Tyner provided that and still does in meaningful ways.”
 Makhathini also cites American jazz pianists, including Andrew Hill, Randy Weston, and Don Pullen, as significant influences.
 Active as an educator and researcher, Makhathini is the head of the music department at Fort Hare University in the Eastern Cape.
 He has performed at renowned festivals, including the Cape Town International Jazz Festival and the Essence Festival (in both New Orleans and South Africa), and in 2019, he made his debut appearances at the Blue Note Jazz Club in New York City, as well as Jazz at Lincoln Center where he was a featured guest with Wynton Marsalis and the Jazz at Lincoln Center Orchestra on their 3-night musical celebration The South African Songbook in Rose Theater.
 He is a member of Shabaka Hutchings’ band Shabaka and the Ancestors, appearing on their 2016 album Wisdom of Elders.
 He has collaborated with artists including Logan Richardson, Nasheet Waits, Tarus Mateen, Stefon Harris, Billy Harper, Azar Lawrence, and Ernest Dawkins.
 In addition to producing albums for his peers (such as Thandiswa Mazwai’s Belede and Tumi Mogorosi’s Project Elo), Makhathini has released eight albums of his own since 2014 when he founded the label Gundu Entertainment in partnership with his wife and vocalist Omagugu Makhathini.
 Those albums earned him multiple awards and include Sketches of Tomorrow (2014), Mother Tongue (2014), Listening to the Ground (2015), Matunda Ya Kwanza (2015); Icilongo: The African Peace Suite (2016), Inner Dimensions (2016), and Reflections (2016).
 His 2017 album Ikhambi was the first to be released on Universal Music South Africa and won Best Jazz Album at the South African Music Awards (SAMA) in 2018.
 His Blue Note debut Modes of Communication: Letters from the Underworlds was named one of the “Best Jazz Albums of 2020” by The New York Times and was followed by In the Spirit of Ntu in 2022 and uNomkhubulwane in 2024.
+A $15 drink/food minimum is charged per person in the party, per set, if the total for beverages purchased by the party does not meet the minimum.
+Important Notices: If you do not check in by 15 minutes into the start of the set, we reserve the right to resale your seats with no refund.
+Refunds must be requested 24 hours before the start of the performance.